Donate

 • Green - filament present

-• Orange - unload button is pressed (only when filament is present)
+• Yellow - unload button is pressed (only when filament is present)

 Demo

-*Note in this video a beta version was used in which the LED colors where mixed up.
+*Note: In this video, a beta version was used in which the LED colors were mixed up.

 Orbiter sensor v2.2 design changes: